danbalarin/web-audit/diploma-thesis/chapters/2-Existing-Solutions/5-Search-Engine-Optimisation.typ

 Screaming Frog SEO Spider is a widely used desktop program that functions as a website crawler, emulating the behaviour of search engine bots.
 By crawling a website, it collects data on various SEO elements, such as title tags, meta descriptions, headings, and status codes.
 It helps identify issues like duplicate content, broken links, missing meta tags, and improper use of directives like robots.txt and canonical tags.
-The tool operates without needing direct access to the website's backend, making it ideal for black-box SEO auditing.
 Its ability to analyse the site's architecture and internal linking structure provides insights into potential improvements in crawlability and user navigation.
 @palmer_seo_2022